 One of the best things about Murcia is how well placed the city is to explore the rest of the region.
 The beaches at Mar Menor are about a thirty-minute drive, and in fifteen minutes you can be in El Valle national park.
 Murcia is ideal if you want to combine all the bars, food, and culture of a city break with a little bit of nature or action.

 From amazing beaches, to wholesome thermal waters, to stunning mountain scenery, there are plenty of options for day trips from Murcia.
 Here are a few of the best options to escape the city…

 Best Beaches in Murcia

 Murcia’s coastline is known as the Costa Cálida, the “warm coast”, because of its ideal climate.
 There are hundreds of beaches along the coast for you to explore, and all of them less than two hours drive from Murcia.
-I’ve listed a handful below, but for more options check out the full selection of Murcia’s beaches here.
+I’ve listed a handful below to help you get started.

 La Manga and Mar Menor – Mar Menor is a saltwater lagoon cut off from the Mediterranean by a thin strip of sand.
 Relax on a beach with the sea on both sands.
 The sea at Mar Menor is known for being particularly calm, with no waves or current, so it’s perfect for families.
 While on the other side of the strip, conditions are ideal for sailing and watersports.